TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Test Generation Workflow

 \subsection{Test Re-generation with Execution In-lines}

-After extracting the program slice relevant to a given uncovered line, we augment it with execution information in the form of \textit{execution in-lines}, which are the annotations that explicitly encode the runtime values of variables at each statement, thereby exposing the concrete program state to the LLM.
-The annotations also encode the execution step index of a statement when it was visited.
-The goal is to help the LLM understand how the current execution flows under a test case.
-We expect it helps the LLMs to derive how it might need to change the input to cover the target line.
+Only after extracting the program slice on the closest test case relevant to a given uncovered line, we augment it with execution information in the form of \textit{execution in-lines}.
+Note that the initial program slice from the Test Generation module (Figure~\ref{fig:overview}) does not contain execution in-lines.
+They are the annotations that explicitly encode the runtime values of variables at each statement, thereby exposing the concrete program state to the LLM.
+The annotations also encode the execution index of a statement when it was visited (i.e., the $k$-th statement executed).
+The goal is to help the LLM understand how the execution flows under a test case.
+We expect that to help the LLMs to derive how it might need to change the input to cover the target line.

-To obtain these values, the similar test case is first identified from the current test suite using Algorithm~\ref{alg:closest-test}.
-We execute the "closest" test case on the backward slice from the target line.
+To obtain these values, the closest test case is first identified from the current test suite using Algorithm~\ref{alg:closest-test}.
+We execute the closest test case and the dynamic backward slice from the target line is obtained.
 Then, we use a tool to record the execution information and instrument the backward slice with \textit{execution in-lines}.
-That is, the inline comments are inserted after each executable line that show the values of in-scope variables at the corresponding statement.
+That is, the inline comments are inserted after each executable line to show the values of in-scope variables at the corresponding statement.
 The format of each in-line annotation is as follows:

-Here, $(k)$ denotes the execution step index (i.e., the $k$-th statement executed), and each \texttt{var = value} pair reflects the variable's concrete value after the execution of that line.
-For example:
+Here, $(k)$ denotes the execution index, and each \code{var}=\code{value} pair~reflects the variable's value after executing that line.
+For example,

-These in-lines follow the style proposed by the NExT framework \cite{icml2024next}, which showed that providing such structured and localized execution context can significantly improve the reasoning capabilities of LLMs in program understanding tasks.
+These in-lines follow the style proposed by the NExT framework \cite{icml2024next}, which showed that providing such structured and localized execution context can significantly improve the reasoning capabilities of LLMs in program execution understanding tasks.